Kevin McCarthy (actor): 1975–1996

 In 1976, McCarthy starred in the Broadway play Poor Murderer.
 In 1977, he and Clu Gulager, previously cast with Barry Sullivan on NBC's The Tall Man, appeared in the episode "The Army Deserter" of the NBC western series The Oregon Trail with Rod Taylor.
 In 1978, McCarthy played a cameo role in a remake of Invasion of the Body Snatchers as a man running through the streets shouting a warning in the same manner as his character did in the original 1956 film.
 He appeared in NBC's Flamingo Road (1980–1982) as Claude Weldon, father of Morgan Fairchild's character.
 McCarthy appeared as Judge Crandall in The Midnight Hour, a 1985 comedy horror television film.
 Also that year, he guest-starred in a fourth-season episode of The A-Team called "Members Only".

-In 1978, McCarthy began performing the one-man touring show "Give 'em Hell Harry" which he performed for over 20 years, taking it to every state but AK and SD.
-In a Los Angeles Times article of 3/2/1987, Ray Loynd quoted Kevin, about his approach to the character, saying, "What he represents is Mr. Ordinary Citizen who can achieve great things.
+In 1978, McCarthy began performing the one-man touring show Give 'em Hell Harry, which he performed for over 20 years, taking it to every state but Alaska and South Dakota.
+In a Los Angeles Times article of 3/2/1987, Ray Loynd quoted McCarthy about his approach to the character, saying, "What he represents is Mr. Ordinary Citizen who can achieve great things.
 His life should be an incentive to the man who thinks he can’t make it."

 Then, Loynd continues, "Meanwhile, the day after he wraps Truman in Pasadena, McCarthy will head to Germany to shoot additional scenes for the jumbo $50-million NBC miniseries, “Poor Little Rich Girl,” starring Farrah Fawcett as late heiress Barbara Hutton.
 McCarthy plays her father, the brother of E. F. Hutton."

 McCarthy was one of four actors (with Dick Miller, Belinda Balaski and Robert Picardo) often cast by director Joe Dante.
 McCarthy's most notable role in Dante's films was in 1987 as the prime antagonist, Victor Scrimshaw, in Innerspace.
 He also appeared in Dante's films Matinee, and Looney Tunes: Back in Action, the latter film even featuring McCarthy referencing his role in Invasion of the Body Snatchers.

 In 1988, McCarthy played R.J.
 Fletcher, the antagonistic television station owner competing with "Weird" Al Yankovic's George Newman, an aimless young man who is tapped to run a failing UHF television station by his uncle, on the suggestion of his aunt, in the film UHF directed by Jay Levey.

 In 1996, he played Gordon Fitzpatrick in The Pandora Directive, a full-motion video (FMV) adventure game starring Tex Murphy.